conorwhanson/coding_reference/Neural_Networks/NN.md

 What if each neuron has its own output?
 How are they combined into a single classification/regression model?

 An **Activation function** is applied to the end of each neuron (or perceptron model) which transforms the output into a quantitative value.
-This is then used as an input for other neural network layers.
+Is it a linear regression or classifcation?
+Function chosen based on this.
+This is then used as an input for other neural network layers. **NOTE: The final layer of nodes/neurons is where the activation function is really important**.
 A number of functions exist:

 - **Linear function** returns the sum of weighted inputs and does not transform them.
 - **Sigmoid function** is an S-curve that transforms output to a range of 0 to 1.
 Ideal for binary classification.